-At N26, we’ve made transferring money to other accounts as easy as just a few taps on your phone.
+At N26, we’ve made transferring money to other bank accounts as easy as just a few taps on your phone.
 Pay and get paid instantly from N26 friends with MoneyBeam, or send and receive money in seconds with SEPA Instant Credit Transfers—24/7, even on weekends or public holidays.
 And of course, domestic bank transfers to other banks in the same country are free with every N26 bank account as well.

 Sending money abroad?
 No problem.
-We’ve also made international transfers effortless thanks to TransferWise, seamlessly integrated into your N26 app.
+We’ve also made international transfers effortless thanks to Wise (formerly TransferWise), seamlessly integrated into your N26 app.
 You can now send money overseas in over 38 currencies at fair, real-market exchange rates.
-Ready for a 100% mobile bank that promises no hidden fees?
+Ready for a 100% mobile bank with no hidden fees?
 Find the bank account that fits you best.

 The Mobile Bank